DannyVC123/Ex-6-Game/README.md

 Pacman continuously moves in the direction he is facing.
 The player can change Pacman's orientation using the W, A, S, and D keys or the arrow keys.

 ### Ghost Movement - Nov.
 16, 2024
 Every ghost has a unique target tile to create a distinct challenge for each ghost.
-The ghosts in the original game checks its neighboring tiles and moves to the tile with the smallest euclidean distance to its target tile.
+In the original game, each ghost checks its neighboring tiles and moves to the tile with the smallest euclidean distance to its target tile.
 However, because the generated mazes are unique each time and may contain dead ends, this approach is not feasible.
 Instead, a Breadth-First Search (BFS) algorithm is used to find the shortest path from the ghost's current position to its target tile and moves one tile along the path.
 The path is recalculated every frame.

 #### Target Tiles
 - <span style="color:red">**Blinky:**</span> Blinky’s target tile is always Pacman’s current position, constantly chasing him down. <br>